muratkorkmazz/gameShopping/README.md

 2-)username:test222,password:test1234

-In order to raise up the application, clone the repository and execute "npm start" command.
+In order to raise up the application :

+1-)clone the repository.
+2-)install all dependencies via npm install command.
+3-) start the application via npm start command.